Age and metallicity of low-mass galaxies: from their centres to their stellar halos

 Internal processes that are intrinsic to galaxies influence the distribution of their stellar material over time.
 Such redistribution has a direct impact in the radial [Fe/H] and age profiles we presented in Sects. \ref{subsec:metallicity} and \ref{subsec:ageprof}, respectively.
 The specific star formation rate (sSFR) is a key diagnostic of how efficiently galaxies are forming stars relative to their stellar mass, and its evolution provides valuable insight into their growth and star formation histories.
 Variations in the sSFR, both globally and radially, can directly influence the age and metallicity distributions of galaxies.
 Therefore, studying the sSFR allows us to connect present-day radial profiles with the past star formation activity of galaxies.
 With this in mind, we investigate the sSFR of our sample to determine whether systematic differences exist between galaxies with and without U-shaped radial age profiles, and how this could affect the metallicity distribution.

-One possible explanation for the U-shape behaviour of the age profiles shown in Fig. \ref{fig:ageprof} is that the star formation of the galaxies presenting this feature is substantially different from that of the galaxies without it.
+One possible explanation for the U-shaped behaviour of the age profiles shown in Fig. \ref{fig:ageprof} is that the star formation of the galaxies presenting this feature is substantially different from that of the galaxies without it.
 To explore this, we select a subsample of 6 galaxies: the Auriga 1, 3, 5 and 9, all with U-shaped profiles.
 Conversely, we select Auriga 13 and 15 as cases without U-shaped age profiles.
 These $6$ galaxies are the same ones for which individual profiles are shown in Figs. \ref{fig:FeHprof} and \ref{fig:ageprof}.